Universal Soldier II: Brothers in Arms: Production

 In 1995, the embattled Carolco Pictures sold the television rights to its Universal Soldier franchise to Toronto-based Skyvision Entertainment.
 The Canadian company had a business strategy of turning successful theatrical films into television properties, and had already done so with RoboCop.

-A series of four television films was considered.
-However, a change of ownership at Skyvision's parent company Labatt led to a scaling back of its entertainment endeavours.
+A series of four television films was considered, but a change of ownership at Skyvision's parent company Labatt led to a scaling back of its entertainment endeavours.
 Former Skyvision executive Kevin Gillis revived the project at his new employer Catalyst Entertainment, in association with American outfit Durrant Fox Productions.
 The project was reformatted as a pair of television films, with eyes on a possible syndicated series.

+Casting

-The film recasts former professional gridiron football player Matt Battaglia as Luc Deveraux, and introduces a long-lost brother named Eric Deveraux, played by Canadian actor and martial artist Jeff Wincott.
+The film recasts former American football player Matt Battaglia as Luc Deveraux, who received the role after coming to the production's offices on his own initiative and asking to read for it.

-Brothers in Arms picks up right at the end of the original Universal Soldier, with the final fight from that film re-enacted by Battaglia and Andrew Jackson (in a brief appearance as Andrew Scott/GR13).
-It then introduces a new primary villain, security expert Otto Mazur, played by Gary Busey.
 Burt Reynolds appears in a limited capacity as overarching antagonist "Mentor", who takes greater importance in the sequel, Unfinished Business.
 The "Mentor" role was cast only a few days before the shoot, and Reynolds agreed to join the production on short notice as a favor to Battaglia.
 The veteran actor was a friend of Battaglia's father Carmello, with whom he played college football, and recommended his son try acting.
 Battaglia, to whom Reynolds was a real-life mentor, had previously supported the star on several shows he headlined.
-Battaglia described the filming of Universal Soldier as an overall smooth experience, with the notable exception of his relationship with Busey, whom he found difficult to work with.
+Canadian Andrew Jackson makes a brief appearance as Andrew Scott/GR13 in a re-enactment of the original film's final fight, which establishes continuity with the TV movies.

+Filming

 Brothers in Arms and Unfinished Business were primarily shot in Southern Ontario over 42 days spread between 27 October and 23 December 1997.
+Reynold joined the rest of the crew in early December.
 Downsview Military Base was used as the UniSols' operations center.
 Both pictures were shot concurrently, with the schedule alternating between scenes from each film.
-The two sequels had an aggregate budget of $10.7 million.
+Battaglia described the filming of Universal Soldier as an overall smooth experience, with the notable exception of his relationship with Busey, whom he found difficult to work with.
+According to the actor, he did all of his stunts in both movies, with the exception of the scene where his character crashes through a large window in the first, as it could not be made out of candy glass.
+The two sequels had an aggregate budget of CAD$10.7 million.
+On December 11, Busey—who played Buddy Holly in a 1978 film—joined the cast of the musical Buddy: The Buddy Hollyday Story, which was then playing at Toronto's Princess of Wales Theatre.